firecomm/firecomm.io-2.0/static/docs/GettingStarted/intro2.0.md

   }
 });
 ```
 > Run your new firecomm/gRPC-Node client with: `node /clients/chattyMath.js`.
-It may also be worthwhile to map this command to a custom command like `npm run math` in your `package.json`.
+It may also be worthwhile to map this command to a script like `npm run client` in your `package.json`.

 Now enjoy the power of gRPCs!
-Feel free to construct multiple Stubs to any number of ports, bind any number of ports to the Server, experiment and enjoy!
+See how many requests and responses you can make per second with one duplex RPC method!

+Explore the flexible possibilities!
+Creatively modify the bidiMath to be full duplex instead of ping-ponging.
+Add more client Stubs to run services in parallel to one server address, bind multiple addresses to the Server, run multiple clients with their own Stubs requesting from separate addresses, etc. And once you feel comfortable with the clients and servers, dive into modifying the .proto file to change the message fields or add multiple messages with different fields to send and receive, add multiple RPC methods to one Service, or add multiple Services to the package.
+Then, build the new .proto, add each package.Service to a server, create a Stub with the each matching package.Service and a server address, and explore the endless potential of gRPCs!